-Туре Default Value Mandatory Description Determines whether new contact should be created from registration data if it doesn't match any existing contact.
+Туре Default Value Mandatory Description boolean true No Determines whether new contact should be created from registration data if it doesn't match any existing contact.
 Only effective if registration data is present (collected either by built-in or custom registration workflow). // createContact is not effective.
-Contact will not be created. chat.startChat({ registration: false // }); boolean true No // Contact will be identified and if doesn't exist, it will be created. chat.startChat({ createContact: true, // }); chat.startChat({ createContact: true // }); // Contact will be id if doesn't exist, it created. chat.startChat({ createContact: fals // }); Tip Technically, this option com lookup (and possibly the cm client's record in the UCS d default, // Contact will be identified; if doesn't exist, it won't be created. chat.startChat({ createContact: false, // }); Tip Technically, this option controls the lookup (and possibly the creation) of client's record in the UCS database.
+Contact will not be created. chat.startChat({ registration: false // }); // Contact will be identified and if doesn't exist, it will be created. chat.startChat({ createContact: true, // }); // Contact will be identified; if doesn't exist, it won't be created. chat.startChat({ createContact: false, // }); Tip Technically, this option controls the lookup (and possibly the creation) of clent's record in the UCS database.
 By default,

 Туре Default Value Mandatory Description If registration is disabled (or provides no data, which can be the case with custom registration function), the contact will not be looked up in UCS; If registration is enabled and provides some data (in fact any data, since we do not validate on the browser side), the contact will be looked up in UCS and if not found, it will be created.
-However, if createContact is set to false, the contact will be looked up in UCS and if not found it mill not be created.
+However, if createContact is set to false, the contact will be looked up in UCS and if not found if not found it will not be created.